aparafita/flow/CONTRIBUTING.md

 * Faster MADE inversion.
 For now, exact MADE inversion requires k steps to invert, being k the dimension of the flow.
 	We can use approximate inversion by optimizing the inverted tensor, but the initial point is crucial to results.
+* Stable training with higher dimensional datasets.
+	When training MNIST, inf/nan losses appear.
+Got to check if these appear due to unconvenient batches or if the network itself diverges.
+Gradient clipping / ignoring high loss samples might help?